evaluation/rollout

 Creates mutable runtime state for one rollout episode.

-The runtime state carries the seeded RNG, the mutable environment, the temporal observation memory, and the shaping counters accumulated during the episode.
+The runtime state carries the seeded RNG, the mutable environment, the shared observation-memory compatibility state, and the shaping counters accumulated during the episode.

 Parameters: